KN95 L-103V - FDA cleared for all general use under EUA Appendix A revised on August 24th 2020

 As shown in studies, a good fit is essential to effective protection for the wearer and others around.
 Basically, the tighter the better especially at the nose bridge and cheeks.

 Perfect for longer wear, better protection, and reduced speech disruption.
 We highly recommend these for,

 or any other situations where you are indoors and unable to keep proper social distancing

-There are a lot of KN95s in the market at various price-points but only very few are actually on the FDA list as approved for medical use and as equivalent to the medical N95.
+There are a lot of KN95s in the market at various price-points but only very few are actually on the FDA list as approved for all use use and accepted as equivalent.
+Even fewer are made by NIOSH certified manufacturers.
 The biggest differences between a quality KN95 (like ours) and a typical KN95 are,

 Consistent production quality